 A dryness crisis caused by a weak monsoon intensity in north-west India after 850 BC also supports this hypothesis .
-Moving toward the Americas, massive glacier advance in the south-central Andes of Chile, probably resulting from an equatorward relocation of mid-latitude storm tracks (like in the Northern Hemisphere), forms part of a wealth of evidence for worldwide climate change around 850 BC.
+Moving toward the Americas, massive glacier advance in the south-central Andes of Chile, probably resulting from an equator-ward relocation of mid-latitude storm tracks (like in the Northern Hemisphere), forms part of a wealth of evidence for worldwide climate change around 850 BC.
 Evidence from paleodata indicates that the climate shift around 850 BC occurred suddenly, probably within a decade and the 14C record points to a sudden, Maunder Minimum-like decrease of solar activity as the cause of this event (called the Solanki Minimum).

-The theory in this respect, taking a long view culurally, is solar “hibernations” and the rise and fall of civilisations, and loosely considers not just temperature, but perhaps more precipitation, and not just war, but several plagues and other climate disruptions, such as cloudiness as a negative feedback of say, albedo, attendant precipitation shifts, and the resultant droughts, floods, and crop failures, as well as crop diseases, insect plagues (such as locusts), agrarian society economic failure (as seen in the well-documented “850 B.C. event” just related) human pandemics and wars Also there is a feeling that the zones of huge agricultural productivity wander with the longer term solar cycles kovic cycles aren't typically described as “solar”, although I guess anything in the solar system could get that labels.
+The theory in this respect, taking a long view culturally, is solar “hibernations” and the rise and fall of civilisations, and loosely considers not just temperature, but perhaps more precipitation, and not just war, but several plagues and other climate disruptions, such as cloudiness as a negative feedback of say, albedo, attendant precipitation shifts, and the resultant droughts, floods, and crop failures, as well as crop diseases, insect plagues (such as locusts), agrarian society economic failure (as seen in the well-documented “850 B.C. event” just related) human pandemics and wars Also there is a feeling that the zones of huge agricultural productivity wander with the longer term Milankovic Earth orbital cycles [Howell comment - Milankovic cycles aren't typically described as “solar”, although I guess anything in the solar system could get that labels.
 The key thing is that you should clarify terminology early in the paper, perhaps have a glossary, and be precise and consistent in the wording, or your readers (and reviewers!) will get lost.] and even short-to-mid-long term solar and other earth and astronomical pseudo-cycles.
 [Howell possible analogy - “Europeans have seen the march up the mighty glaciers up and down their valleys several times over the last thousand years.
 Is is not possible that climate variations (psuedo-cycles if you prefer) may have had some of the same effect on armies of conquest marching across the continent?
 Have mountain dwelling people drawn that analogy in poetry or prose?]

-As solar insolation decreases, big regional effects differ in nature and trend.
-An intriguing dichotomy of "desertification" versus "junglification." “desertification versus junglification” link]
+As solar insolation decreases, big regional climate effects differ in nature and trend.
+An intriguing dichotomy of "desertification" versus "junglification."
+[Howell broadening and clarification – see “desertification versus junglification” link]

 The end of the event, however, seems to have been gradual (a time-transgressive passing of thresholds) so that, given present knowledge, it is not yet possible to pinpoint an end of the event.
 Changing climatic conditions at 850 BC may have been similar to climatic cooling shifts during the LIA.

-don't think that is what you meant. ibernation around the time of Alexander the Great circa 400 BC or something like that (I'm not looking at the graphs while I'm doing the first draft of comments).]
+[Howell comment - That is a strange comment regarding the “end of the event of 850 BC.
+Do you mean “locally” - that is, within a few hundred years?
+It looks like you mean even to the present day, but I don't think that is what you meant.
+In any case,there seem to be major disruptions (and a solar hibernation around the time of Alexander the Great circa 400 BC or something like that (I'm not looking at the graphs while I'm doing the first draft of comments).]

 Figure 3.
 Three views of climate change around 850 BC as revealed by increases in peat bog growth in The Netherlands.
 Phase A (base), warm and dry .
 Phase B (middle; c.
 850-730 BC) cold and wet.
 Phase C (top) a return to warmth (After Beer & van Geel, 2008)